When is the application deadline for applying to the Special Education program?

 What unexpected costs might come up?

-Students can anticipate needing to pay certain fees throughout the program.
-For example, all students must pay for fingerprint background clearance prior to applying to the program.
-Also, registration fees are required for the PRAXIS exam.
+Students can anticipate needing to pay certain fees throughout the program, like fingerprint background clearance required for all students prior to applying to the program.
+Also, registration fees are required for the Foundations of Reading Assessment, Special Education PRAXIS exam, and PPAT required for graduation and referral for licensure with Utah State Board of Education.

 For more information, visit the Education Advisement Center (350 MCKB).